 Cyber security services

 Penetration testing, or pen testing for short, is a simulated cyber attack towards your system.
-Pen testing measures your cyber defences, exposes your vulnerabilities and lets you patch them before a real attack takes place.
+Pen testing measures your cyber defenses and exposes your vulnerabilities, and gives you the information you need to patch them before a real attack takes place.

 Targeting your vulnerabilities

-The pen test scope will be agreed with you to provide the best match with your vulnerabilities.
-The test can be launched with a limited set of information on the target system, or with no information at all, depending on what kind of scenario you want to simulate.
+A pen test is always tailored to match your vulnerabilities.
+The ensure this, the scope of the test is agreed with you to provide the best match with your vulnerabilities.
+The testing setup can vary based on the starting information.
+The test can be launched with a full or limited set of information on the target system, or with no information at all, depending on what kind of scenario you want to simulate.

 A pen test follows a set procedure.

 - Pre-engagement: A meeting to set the scope of the test

 - Intelligence gathering: Finding all publicly available information

 - Threat modeling: Listing the most important assets and secondary targets providing attack routes to them.